pywbem/pywbem/docs/intro.rst

   Starting with version 1.0.0, pywbem has no OS-level prerequisite packages.

+Note that installing with ``setup.py install`` has been deprecated by setuptools, as explained in
+`Why you shouldn't invoke setup.py directly <https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html>`_.

 If you want to contribute to the pywbem project, you need to set up a development and test environment for pywbem.
 That has a larger set of Python package prerequisites and also OS-level prerequisites.
 Its setup is described